The gravitational eikonal: from particle, string and brane collisions to black-hole encounters: Summary and Outlook

 This also relates to another open puzzle in massless $\mathcal N=8$ supergravity amplitudes, where it was observed that the exponentiation of the elastic $2\to2$ amplitude fails precisely starting to order $\mathcal O(G^4)$ due to a superclassical mismatch proportional to $\operatorname{Im}2\delta_2$ \cite{DiVecchia:2019myk,DiVecchia:2019kta}.
 Armed with the appropriate eikonal operator, whose phase is by construction manifestly real, it will hopefully be possible to move past this obstacle by appropriately including all relevant inelastic channels as well.

 As we have discussed in the last two sections of this report, the first step in this direction, which up to 3PM completely clarifies the structure of the exponentiation and allows for a systematic calculation of the observables, is to combine eikonalized (virtual) graviton exchanges with coherent (real) graviton emissions, effectively producing an operator that links elastic $2\to2$ with inelastic $2\to3$ amplitude.
 One cannot help but wonder whether the ingredients entering the next order will eventually turn out to be essentially the same, or if instead new ones are to be included.
 For instance it is possible that new amplitudes will need to be exponentiated, in particular the Compton-like graviton scattering in Fig.~\ref{fig:2g2ms}, as suggested by the fact that they appear as possible sub-diagrams or cuts of higher loop $2\to3$ and $2\to2$ amplitudes \cite{Brandhuber:2023hhy,Herderschee:2023fxh,Elkhidir:2023dco,Georgoudis:2023lgf} (while of course analogous $1\to3$ processes with two final gravitons in the final states are kinematically forbidden).
 A closely related issue concerns the possible emergence of correlations among graviton emissions, in particular due to the constraint of total energy conservation.
 Such effects, which ought to be encoded to leading order in the $2\to4$ amplitude with two graviton emissions, have been shown to be absent at tree level, and the picture of a coherent, uncorrelated emission has not received corrections so far \cite{Cristofoli:2021jas,Britto:2021pud}.
 Further research and careful scrutiny will hopefully help to clarify these points.
+Here we would like to mention some of the most recent developments which confirm the usefulness of the eikonal approach in the analysis of subleading PM corrections.